New Student Information

 Set your Canvas Announcement Notification preferences to 'receive announcement notifications via email' so you do not miss important details.

-If you are waiting on your CUIMC Exchange email account, you may add your personal email address to your Canvas profile to receive announcements in your personal inbox or view the announcements online.
+If you are waiting for your CUIMC Exchange email account, you may add your personal email address to your Canvas profile to receive announcements in your personal inbox or view the announcements online.

 Canvas Calendar